337th Engineer Battalion change of command

-The 337th Engineer Battalion, 55th Maneuver Enhancement Brigade, 28th Infantry Division, Pennsylvania Army National Guard held a change of command ceremony at Fort Indiantown Gap July 20 during which Lt.
-Col. John Felts relinquished command of the battalion to Maj.
-Justin Wolfe.
-(U.S. Army National Guard video by Sgt.
-1st Class Shane Smith)
+FORT INDIANTOWN GAP, Pa. - The 337th Engineer Battalion, 55th Maneuver Enhancement Brigade held a change of command ceremony here July 20, 2024 as Lt.
+Col. John C. Felts relinquished command of the battalion to Maj.
+Justin M. Wolfe.

+Following the traditional passing of the unit colors, Felts addressed his formation for the last time as battalion commander.
+"I am grateful for the time I had as commander of this great organization," Felts began, "but I am sad that I have to give up what has been the best job I have had in my years of service to the Army."

+Felts has commanded the battalion for the last three years, from June 2021 through June 2024.
+In that time, the battalion deployed the 228th Engineer Company, a vertical construction unit, to the U.S. Central Command area of operations in support of Operations Spartan Shield and Inherent Resolve.
+The 192nd Fire Fighting Detachment was deployed to Bulgaria and Romania in support of Operation Atlantic Resolve.

 |Date Taken: